spidasoftware/schema/README.md

 JSON
 --------
-Our services rely heavily on the JSON format and HTTP web services.
-[JSON tutorial](http://www.w3schools.com/json/default.asp).
+Our services rely heavily on the [JSON](https://en.wikipedia.org/wiki/JSON) format and HTTP web services.

 A JSON viewer plugin for you browser is highly recommended when working with these APIs.